 Some solar incentives may be offered at the local or state level.
 Similar to federal incentives, these may include rebates, tax credits and more.
 Some incentives are ongoing, while others are available for a limited time.
 Solar incentives might be given by the California government, or by your county or municipality.

 Next Steps for Installing Solar in Adelanto

-The expanding number of solar incentives available has helped tremendously increase the nationwide adoption of solar energy over the last 15 years.
-You can get solar incentives from your local utility company, the federal government or the California government.
-Contact your local solar panel installation expert today to discover more about the various programs and to save the most money possible on solar panels for your Adelanto home.
+The variety of solar incentives available has enormously increased the nationwide adoption of solar energy over the past 15 years.
+You can get solar incentives from the federal government, the California government or from your local utility company.
+Reaching out to your local Adelanto solar panel installation company is an excellent first step towards getting the most money possible when you switch to solar energy.

 EcoWatch's Adelanto, CA Solar Incentives FAQs